Many commentators have accused Prime Minister May of being weak and indecisive over Brexit [Britain's withdrawal from the European Union].

 Both the Russians may have been inspired by Quintus Fabius Maximus

 Verrucosus who used the same strategy against Hannibal.

 For the following reasons Mrs May has good cause to think that the Brexiteer's situation will weaken as time passes.

 1. The old favoured Brexit and the young favoured EU membership.
 The old are dying off and more young people are becoming eligible to vote.

 2. The difficulties and disadvantages of Brexit are becoming more apparent over time.

 3. More attention is being paid to some of the people who funded the Brexit campaign and acted behind the scenes.
 Was Brexit a Russian plot?
-I do not know but there are obviously questions to be answered.
+I do not know but there are obviously questions to be answered about dark money.
 As more dirt emerges some of the less rabid Brexiteers may begin to quietly slip away into the night and fog.

 4. The Labour Party's Brexit policy has completely changed over time.
 If she has their support she can easily afford to directly confront the Brexiteers.